opencv/opencv/modules/core/doc/basic_structures.rst

 * ``rect == rect1, rect != rect1``     (rectangle comparison)

-Example.
-Here is how the partial ordering on rectangles can be established (rect1 :math:`\subseteq` rect2): ::
+This is an example how the partial ordering on rectangles can be established (rect1 :math:`\subseteq` rect2): ::

     template<typename _Tp> inline bool